Framer vs. Webflow vs. Custom Code

 Conclusion: How to choose?

-If you are a startup, a small or medium business that needs a site that sells, looks top-notch, and that you can control yourself, then Framer is undoubtedly the winner of 2026.
+If you are a startup, small or medium-sized company that needs a website that sells, looks top-notch, and that you can control yourself, then Framer is without a doubt the winner of 2026.
+Learn more about design standards for 2026.

 If you are building a complex platform with databases and hundreds of dynamic pages, then Webflow is your ally.

-If you are creating a completely new digital product that looks nothing like anything else on the market, save your budget for Custom code.
+If you are building a completely new digital product that does not resemble anything else on the market, save the budget for Custom code.

-The right choice of technology is one that gives your business the freedom to grow without technical bottlenecks.
+The right technology choice is the one that gives your business the freedom to grow without technical brakes.